YLeventoux/fiberSolve/README.md

-this code calcul the fundamental mode of a given step index optical fiber it solves the bessel function for the fiber (with dichotomie) it give the waist, neff, Aeff
+this code calcul the fundamental mode of a given step index optical fiber by solving the bessel function for the fiber (with dichotomie) it give the waist, neff, Aeff

 the waist is calculated either with gaussian aproximation or with patermann 2